 We’ve all been there.
 You know there’s an issue on your ISP’s end or with one of your application vendors, but when you contact them you get the equivalent of a “Did you try turning it off and back on?” — even if you show them some tests you ran from the command line.
-With our new troubleshooting feature, we want to give you the tools to make those conversations less frustrating and more productive.
+With our new network troubleshooting feature, we’ll give you the tools to make those conversations less frustrating and more productive.

 As a Bigleaf Networks customer, you can now run these network tests right from your Bigleaf web dashboard.
 This will give you a faster, more accurate way to troubleshoot network and application performance issues using trusted third-party data from Bigleaf.
 You can use that data to be proactive before talking with your team, customers, ISPs, application vendors, or Bigleaf support.